 - Not Accepted: Do not submit GRE General Test results.
 GRE General Test scores will not be considered when applications are reviewed.

 - Writing sample, where required

 GSAS may request additional academic documents, as needed.

 *GSAS is committed to ensuring that our application fee does not create a financial obstacle for prospective applicants.
 Application fee waivers are available to those for whom payment of the application fee would be financially challenging.
 Applicants can determine eligibility for a fee waiver by completing a series of questions in the Application Fee section of the application.
 Once these questions have been completed, the application system will provide an immediate response regarding fee waiver eligibility.

-Applicants are required to upload transcript copies from each college/university they attended into our online application system: official hard copy/paper transcripts are not required at the time of application.
+Applicants are required to upload scans or PDFs of official transcripts from each college/university they attended into our online application system: official hard copy/paper transcripts are not required at the time of application.